aroberge/reeborg/api_docs/hand_written/objects.md

 **Objects**, together with **walls** are the basic elements used to create interesting programming tasks.
 In this section, we show how to add objects using the Application Programming Interface (API) instead of using the menu-driven World editor.
-While it might be easier to use the World editor for objects included with Reeborg's World, using the API is required when it comes to adding your own objects.
+While it might be easier to use the World editor for objects included with Reeborg's World, using the API is required when it comes to adding your own custom objects.

 ## Adding a single object